Gorniv/ngx-universal/lib/src/cookie/README.md

 export class AppServerModule {}
 ```

-Next, we need to make providers for the `'NgxRequest'` and `'NgxResponce'` objects created by the expressjs server during SSR.
+Next, we need to make providers for the `'NgxRequest'` and `'NgxResponse'` objects created by the expressjs server during SSR.
 You can check out the `CookieBackendService` code, but during SSR `ngx-universal` inject's these objects into `CookieBackendService`.
-To do this, edit `server.ts` (located in the root of the Universal Starter Project) to create providers for `'NgxRequest'` AND `'NgxResponce'`.
+To do this, edit `server.ts` (located in the root of the Universal Starter Project) to create providers for `'NgxRequest'` AND `'NgxResponse'`.

 ```
 /* server.ts */

 // Find the call to res.render() in the file and
-// update it with providers for 'NgxRequest' and 'NgxResponce'
+// update it with providers for 'NgxRequest' and 'NgxResponse'

 app.get('*', (req, res) => {
   res.render('index', {